What Landlords Should Know About Virginia Security Deposit Laws

 Regardless of which option you choose, you must notify the tenant.

-If you choose the second option, in the notice, you must state the amount transferred, as well as the name and address of the incoming landlord.
-Once that’s done, the security deposit becomes the responsibility of the incoming landlord.
+If you choose the second option, in the notice, you must state the amount transferred and the name and address of the incoming landlord.
+Once that's done, the security deposit becomes the responsibility of the incoming landlord.

-Let Hampton Roads Property Managers Handle Security Deposits and Tenants
+Let the Best Property Management Hampton Roads Offers Handle Security Deposits and Tenants

-If you have any further questions or need more assistance, please consider hiring professional help.
-Osprey Property Management can help you in all aspects of property management.
-We can fill your vacancies, collect rent, maintain your property, handle your property’s legal aspects and so much more.
-We can take away all your management stress.
+If you have any further questions or need more assistance with security deposits or the Rhino Insurance alternative, please consider hiring professionals.
+Osprey Property Management can help you in all aspects of property management, including filling your vacancies, collecting rent, maintaining your property, handling your property's legal aspects, and so much more.
+Reach out to our team to learn more about our services!

 Disclaimer: This blog is only informational and should not be referenced as a substitute for professional legal advice.
 Laws continuously change, and the information herein may not be updated at the time of your reading.